kartgoel/HydraDocumentation/docs/hydraTrain.rst

 ======================

 This file trains Hydra models based on GPU availability.
-It prepares the data by normalizing pixel values and loads the models on avaiable GPUs.
+It prepares the data by normalizing pixel values and loads the models on available GPUs.
-Loss and accuracy of training and validation are used to evaluate training.
+The loss of training and validation accuracy are used to evaluate training.

 removeLabelfromDataset
 -----------------------